Which of these statements do you most agree with?

 Why?
-Because $50 a month is nothing when it saves you trawling all the job boards.
+Because $50 a month is nothing when it saves you the time it takes to trawl trawling all the job boards.
 As an established freelance writer, you only have to work for an hour or less to earn 50 bucks, so it’s hardly a big expense in the grand scheme of things.

 Now, personally, I’m firmly of the “speculate to accumulate” school of thought.
 Just from a quick scan of the opportunities on Contena, I’m confident that I’d quickly find new, well-paid gigs if I were looking for them.
 Add to this the fact that novices are unlikely to know where to find these jobs on open job boards, and I’d still be inclined to recommend Contena to aspiring freelance writers, so long as they could afford it, and were serious enough about writing to invest in their future.

 However, I’m not going to pretend that the price isn’t going to put some people off, and I would understand those people’s perspective too.